 “I am very happy playing organ here with this wonderfully musical staff and friendly congregation.”

 Phone: (630) 834-2440, Ext.
 100

 After a brief sojourn in retirement, Sharon is happy to be part of the faith community at First Church and loves being back at work.
 She brings prior administrative experience in non-profit arts management as well as church administration.
 Previously, she served as the Director of Youth & Family Education at her home church, St. Pauls UCC in Chicago, and has enjoyed decades of work in Chicago’s professional off-Loop theatre as an actor and director, manager, and arts educator.
 Once upon a time, Sharon lived here in the western suburbs where she was the drama teacher & director at Addison Trail HS and was active with the Theatre of Western Springs.
 Her son Brendan Phillips was born at Central DuPage!
-Brendan and his wife Andārte live near her in Chicago’s west Rogers Park with her grandchildren Oliver (16) and Līga (almost 10).
+Brendan and his wife Andārte live near her in Chicago’s west Rogers Park with her grandchildren Oliver (16) and Līga (10).
 Her stepdaughter Kathy Freise and son-in-law Mark Atkinson live in Beaver Dam, Virginia with her grown-up grandson Will Atkinson.
 Sharon considers Tulsa, Oklahoma her home-town, but after she came north to school at Beloit College in Wisconsin, she’s pretty much hung out in the Chicago area.
 And is very glad to be here.